By: Marilyn L. Davis

 Writing and recovery heal the heart.

 When you’re ready to contribute to the recovery works movement, consider writing a guest post for From Addict 2 Advocate.
 There can’t be enough of us writing to help all who are still struggling.
 Thank you, and know that’s I’ll value your contribution.

 Comments help me grow as a writer and advocate.
-Got one?
+Have you got one?